What is the Original Individual Private School Tuition Tax Credit?

 What schools are eligible for tuition awards from AZTO?
 May we recommend a school?

-AZTO participates with the following schools: Northwest Christian School, Bethany Christian School, Christian Academy of Prescott, Flagstaff Community Christian School, Joy Christian School, North Valley Christian Academy, Paradise Valley Christian Preparatory, Scottsdale Christian Academy, and Trinity Christian School.
+AZTO participates with the following schools: Northwest Christian School, Bethany Christian School, Flagstaff Community Christian School, Joy Christian School, North Valley Christian Academy, Paradise Valley Christian Preparatory, Scottsdale Christian Academy, and Trinity Christian School.
 You may recommend a specific student or you may recommend a school without having to choose a specific student.
 Donor recommendations are optional and are only one factor of several for award consideration.

 When are applications available for 2017-18?
 What is the application deadline?
 Expiration date?